-Detroit groups denounce Trump’s executive orders on illegal immigration
+Detroit groups denounce Trump’s immigration orders

 No matter what President Donald Trump says or what he does with his executive power, immigrants in Metro Detroit say they are here to stay.